mmu-cybertron/ps5_esp32/README.md

 The library done by rodneybakiskan uses the old build system of esp-idf which is outdated as of version 5.2.2.

-The library works similarry if not identical to the prior works.
+The library works similarly if not identical to the prior works.

 Also see: